-Trying to assist can leave you feeling helpless and powerless – here are the 3 things you need to do to calm a person in the grips of an anxiety attack.
+Trying to help someone having a panic attack can leave you feeling like you don’t know what to do – today’s blog post covers 3 things you need to do to calm a person in the grips of an anxiety attack.

 Watch the video or continue reading below…